 - Series of thin gauge discs welded together

-- Uses heavier gauge materials than formed bellows
+- Uses heavier gauge materials than those formed bellows

 Regardless of the manufacturing method used, all bellows consist of the same basic components as shown in Fig. 2.
-Bellows can be single-ply or multi-ply design.
+Bellows can be single-ply or multi-ply designed.

 Additional components are added to bellow to create expansion joints of increasing complexity and capability which are suitable for a wide range of applications.